 So what are they?
 These coagulants help to solidify the protein and oil in hot soy milk to make soft, firm, and silken tofu.

 So how many coagulants out there?
 Per my research, the most basic ingredients you can easily buy and use to make soybean pudding and/or tofu are white vinegar and lemon juice.
 But not many people have successful products after the coagulate process so I did not advise you use these.
 The other three most common agents that most tofu maker experts prefer are: gypsum (calcium sulphate), Epsom salts, and nigari.
 You can easily buy Epsom salts in any grocery store, drugstore or pharmacy.
 As for gypsum (which is widely used and most preferable in China and Vietnam), I did not have any luck to find in any market.
 So I recommend you to buy it online, I found they have organic gypsum on Amazon; and the end result for my pudding was remarkable.

 The technique of making soybean pudding is actually very simple, but it took hours and hours to master, and in my case it was more than 48 hours.
 I spent 5 times to try making pudding, and hope it turned out well and fail and then try again.
 From this moment, I proudly announce I am a certified soybean pudding maker (if it is actually a thing).
 So here is a list of dos and don’ts.
 I come up with after spending 2 nights to figure out the best way to make this “Soybean pudding in ginger syrup”:

-- 4-5 cups of fresh homemade light soy milk
+- 5 c fresh homemade light soy milk see note above

 - 2 tsp gypsum

-- 2 tsp tapioca starch (use more if desired, check Dos and Don’ts list for reference)
+- 2 tsp tapioca starch check Dos & Don'ts list above

 - 2 oz water